halayli/lthread/docs/socket.rst

     Waits for an fd to become readable.

+    :return: 0 on success.
-    :return: 0 on success, or -2 on timeout.
+    :return: -2 on timeout.

 lthread_wait_write